Nursing lecturers and HSE employees gathered in GMIT Mayo to take part in a formal consultation on the future of nursing education in Ireland.

 The Department has been delivering degree programmes in General Nursing and Psychiatric Nursing since 2002 and Applied Social Studies since 2008.

-The NMBI were seeking the views of key stakeholders on the draft Review of the Requirements and Standards for Nurse Registration Education Programmes.
+The NMBI was seeking the views of key stakeholders on the draft Review of the Requirements and Standards for Nurse Registration Education Programmes.

 The organisation has been holding focus groups in each of the Higher Education Institutes (HEI) in Ireland, involving lecturers, members of local Joint Working Groups, Allocations Personnel, Clinical Placement Co-ordinators and students.